Jawlt/SpellChecker/README.md

 ## Spell Checker
 Group project for 2212A.

-Program runs by running GUI.java
+Program runs by running GUI.java.

 Make sure to use the whole group8 folder as the project.
 If you don't, you will have to update the path to the words_alpha.txt, this is found in the dictionary.java